MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exgetfirmwareenvironmentvariable.md

 ### -param ValueLength [in, out]

 A pointer to a location that contains the buffer size.
 On entry, the location pointed to by this parameter contains the size, in bytes, of the caller-supplied <i>Value</i> buffer.
 Before exiting, the routine writes to this location the size, in bytes, of the variable value.
-If the routine returns STATUS_SUCCESS, the *<i>ValueLength</i> output value is the number of bytes of data written to the <i>Value</i> buffer.
-If the routine returns STATUS_BUFFER_TOO_SMALL, *<i>ValueLength</i> is the required buffer size.
+If the routine returns STATUS_SUCCESS, the **ValueLength* output value is the number of bytes of data written to the <i>Value</i> buffer.
+If the routine returns STATUS_BUFFER_TOO_SMALL, **ValueLength* is the required buffer size.

 ### -param Attributes [out, optional]